Datasilk/FoodQueryLunchtime/README.md

-# FoodQueryLunchtime
+# Food Query Lunchtime (FQL)
-Query the USDA SR25 database to find foods that meet your criteria
+Query the USDA SR25 database to find foods that meet your criteria, and then make lunch.

 ### Features
 * Query the database with the following criteria: